 Healthy bodies, healthy minds: Best NBA Players turned coaches

 Being an NBA Head Coach is a terribly competitive job, and holding one of those 30 available positions is definitely a rare honour for those in the basketball coaching profession.
 But is it necessary to have NBA experience to be an NBA Head Coach?
-If you look at the list of the current 30 head coaches today, you?ll notice that 19 of them ? over 63 percent ? have had NBA playing experience.
-In no particular order, here are the top five players-turned-coaches.
+If you look at the list of the current 30 head coaches today, you’ll notice that 19 of them – over 63 percent – have had NBA playing experience.
+In no p

 Being an NBA head coach is a terribly competitive job, and holding one of those 30 available positions is definitely a rare honour for those in the basketball coaching profession.
 But is it necessary to have NBA experience to be an NBA head coach?
 Common knowledge says no; a lot of big name coaches, such as Gregg Popovich and Larry Brown, have been successful in recent years without playing a minute in the NBA.
 But if you look at the list of the current 30 head coaches today, you’ll notice that 19 of them – over 63 percent – have had NBA playing experience.